jkaster/jobzan/README.md

 *   Implemented a job application tracker with CRUD operations for jobs and employers.
 *   Integrated Material-UI for the user interface.
 *   Added geolocation-based distance calculation for job locations.
+*   Implemented filtering, sorting, and searching for job applications.
 *   Updated the `README.md` to reflect the project's nature and its development process with Gemini CLI.
 *   Pushed all changes to your GitHub repository.